Skip to main content

 • the remedy(ies) or sanction(s);

-• if you are studying at Queen’s on an exchange program or on a Letter of Permission and the departure is categorized as Level II, or if you are in a collaborative degree program offered jointly with another post-secondary institution (the “partner institution”), that the your home university or the partner institution, as applicable, will be notified of the finding and remedy or sanction if the finding is confirmed after all avenues of appeal have expired or been exhausted.
+• if you are studying at Queen’s on an exchange program or on a Letter of Permission and the departure is categorized as Level 2, or if you are in a collaborative degree program offered jointly with another post-secondary institution (the “partner institution”), that the your home university or the partner institution, as applicable, will be notified of the finding and remedy or sanction if the finding is confirmed after all avenues of appeal have expired or been exhausted.

 The finding form will be emailed to you at your Queen's email address.

-If your case has been referred to the Academic Integrity Lead for sanctioning (because it is not your first finding on record, the departure is sufficiently serious to warrant a sanction beyond what an instructor can assign and/or you are located in another faculty in the school), the AI Lead will review the evidence and explanations in the decision letter received from instructor and, as appropriate, also review your prior violations and/or consult with the AI Lead in your home faculty or school to determine an appropriate sanction.
-Once this has been done, the AI Lead will email a letter to you at your Queen's email address with the following information:
+If your case has been referred to the Academic Integrity Lead for sanctioning (because it is not your first finding on record, the departure is sufficiently serious to warrant a sanction beyond what an instructor can assign, and/or you are located in another faculty in the school), the AI Lead will review the evidence and explanations in the decision letter received from the decision-maker, any prior violations, and/or consult with the AI Lead in your home faculty or school to determine an appropriate sanction.

 • the remedy(ies) or sanction(s);